kiing-dom/youtube-title-updater/README.md

 # YouTube Title Updater

 This project provides a script to mass edit YouTube video titles using the YouTube Data API.
 It's designed to update video titles from "Road to Employment" to "Road to SWE".
-`note this will clear your videos' descriptions and tags`
+`DISCLAIMER: this will clear your videos' descriptions and tags`

 ## Setup